tedneward/Azgaarnoth/Creatures/Flameskull.md

 >- **Languages** Common
 >- **Challenge** 4
 >___
->***Illumination.***.
-The flameskull sheds either dim light in a 15-foot radius, or bright light in a 15-foot radius and dim light for an additional 15 feet.
+>***Illumination.*** The flameskull sheds either dim light in a 15-foot radius, or bright light in a 15-foot radius and dim light for an additional 15 feet.
 It can switch between the options as an action.
 >
->***Magic Resistance.***.
-The flameskull has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** The flameskull has advantage on saving throws against spells and other magical effects.
 >
->***Rejuvenation.***.
-If the flameskull is destroyed, it regains all its hit points in 1 hour unless holy water is sprinkled on its remains or a dispel magic or remove curse spell is cast on them.
+>***Rejuvenation.*** If the flameskull is destroyed, it regains all its hit points in 1 hour unless holy water is sprinkled on its remains or a dispel magic or remove curse spell is cast on them.
 >
->***Spellcasting.***.
-The flameskull is a 5th-level spellcaster.
+>***Spellcasting.*** The flameskull is a 5th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 13, +5 to hit with spell attacks).
 It requires no somatic or material components to cast its spells.
 The flameskull has the following wizard spells prepared:
 >
 >Cantrip (at will): mage hand
 >